smaurice101/readthedocs/docs/source/kube.rst

 .. attention::

-   The docker images for privatePT and other solution containers, using GPU, could take several minutes to pull and run.
+   The docker images for privateGPT and other solution containers, using GPU, can take several minutes to pull and run.
 So be patient.

 NVIDIA GPU On Windows WSL
 ------------------